MacMeDan/macmedan.github.io/_posts/2016-12-27-Google-Mows-My-Lawn.markdown

     half_width=true
 %}

 There is a wire that runs up the handle to activate the motor.
 At the handle there are three screws on the plastic case containing the button.
 There are 6 ⭐️  star screws on the back but you only need to take out the bottom 4.
 Once open you can take the two switches out, unscrew all the plastic tabs holding the wiring to the bar running down the handle.
-This will later be bypassed and hooked up too our relay board so that the raspberryPi can control it.
+Later we will bypass this and hooked up too our relay board so that the raspberryPi can control it.

 Now you can remove the two bolts at the base of the handle and remove it completely from the lawn mower assembly To remove the back flap by popping off the clip on the end of the metal rod that acts as a hinge for the door.
 Slide that rod out and the door will fall off.